Losing a loved one is a heart wrenching time for anyone.

 How will the funeral be different from usual?

 In many ways the funeral will be just as personal and appropriate to the person who has died as ever.
 Funerals are about the things we say and feel about the deceased person.
-We will do all we can to ensure that funeral arrangements are able to continue as seamlessly as possible.
+We will do all we can to ensure that funeral arrangements are able to continue as seamlessly and normally as possible.
 The most noticeable difference is likely to be the number of people who are able to be with you on the day.
 30 people will give the gathering quite an intimate feel it is wonderful to see so many people choosing to be together to support one another in their grief again.
 Some venues still have measures in place so when you enter the venue the spacing of pews/chairs in the crematorium chapel, place of worship or other funeral venue during the ceremony may look a little odd.
 In some situations you will be requested to refrain from contact with family/friends who are not resident in your own household and wear a face covering throughout the service unless you’re giving a reading or wearing the face covering is causing you distress.
-Congregational singing isn’t advised although you can still hire a professional singer or small choir to perform during the ceremony.
+Congregational singing isn’t advised although you can still hire a professional singer to perform during the ceremony.
 Individual ceremony venues have applied their own measures (such as temporary closure of some facilities such as toilets).
 Our funeral director will be able to explain these during the arrangement.
 Many ceremonies are offering streaming services to enable wider family/friends to join the funeral ceremony virtually.
 Where this is not offered by the venue we can organise to stream the funeral using Zoom if you wish.
 Some funeral ceremony venues have shortened their service times to allow for cleaning between services.
 Our funeral director will be able to advise on the specific measures in place at the venue you choose.